omriharel/deej/README.md

 #### Linux

-- Install `libgtk-3-dev`, `libappindicator3-dev` and `libwebkit2gtk-4.0-dev` for system tray support
+- Install `libgtk-3-dev`, `libappindicator3-dev` and `libwebkit2gtk-4.0-dev` for system tray support.
+Pre-built Linux binaries aren't currently released, so you'll need to [build from source](#building-from-source).
+If there's demand for pre-built binaries, please [let me know](https://discord.gg/nf88NJu)!

 ### Download and installation

 - Head over to the [releases page](https://github.com/omriharel/deej/releases) and download the [latest version](https://github.com/omriharel/deej/releases/latest)'s executable and configuration file (`deej.exe` and `config.yaml`)
 - Place them in the same directory anywhere on your machine
-- (Optional, on Windows) Create a shortcut to `deej.exe` and copy it to `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup` to have `deej` run on boot
+- (Optional, on Windows) Create a shortcut to `deej.exe` and copy it to `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup` to have deej run on boot

 ### Building from source

-If you'd rather not download a compiled executable, or want to extend `deej` or modify it to your needs, feel free to clone the repository and build it yourself.
+If you'd rather not download a compiled executable, or want to extend deej or modify it to your needs, feel free to clone the repository and build it yourself.
 All you need is a Go 1.14 (or above) environment on your machine.
 If you go this route, make sure to check out the [developer scripts](./scripts).

 Like other Go packages, you can also use the `go get` tool: `go get -u github.com/omriharel/deej`.